CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 # Model Assumptions

-While the model implements the official Ethereum Specification wherever possible - see the [README](README.md) for release version - and allows for the computational simulation of many different assumption scenarios, the model does rest on several validator-level assumptions by default.
-These validator-level assumptions are mostly taken from the well-known [Hoban/Borgers Ethereum 2.0 Economic Model](https://docs.google.com/spreadsheets/d/1y18MoYSBLlHZ-ueN9m0a-JpC6tYjqDtpISJ6_WdicdE).
-The underlying desk and survey research is very extensive.
+While the model implements the official Ethereum Specification wherever possible - see [README](README.md) for latest implemented release version - and allows for the computational simulation of many different assumption scenarios, the model does rest on a few validator-level assumptions by default, described in this document and to a large degree sourced from the extensive research done in the context of the well-known [Hoban/Borgers Ethereum 2.0 Economic Model](https://docs.google.com/spreadsheets/d/1y18MoYSBLlHZ-ueN9m0a-JpC6tYjqDtpISJ6_WdicdE).
 We adapted some of these assumptions to reflect the evolution of the Ethereum protocol (e.g., Altair updates), and added new ones due to the nature of our dynamcial systems modeling paradigm (e.g., time-dependent, dynamic variables).
-The [Experiment Notebook: Model Validation](experiments\notebooks\1_model_validation.ipynb) validates selected _outputs_ of the CADLabs model against the Hoban/Borgers model to allow for efficient sanity checks.
+The [Experiment Notebook: Model Validation](experiments\notebooks\1_model_validation.ipynb) validates selected outputs of the CADLabs model against the Hoban/Borgers model to allow for efficient sanity checks.

 * [Validator environment assumptions](#validator-environment-assumptions)
     * [Validator environment categories and cost structures](#validator-environment-categories-and-cost-structures)